 In Japan, I was taught to use vegetable oil and change the wick when it became rancid.
 But I recommend you save yourself some trouble and at least one stinky wick and use a non-organic oil from the start.

-While it sounds strange, the best lubricant in my experience by far is a lightweight, light-colored synthetic motor oil such as Mobile-1 5W.
+While it sounds strange, the best lubricant by far in my experience is a lightweight, light-colored synthetic motor oil such as Mobile-1 5W.
 I have tried regular motor oil too, but the synthetic variety smells better, lasts longer and seems to perform better.

 Store your oilpot in a metal or plastic container with a lid when not in use to prevent abrasive dirt from contaminating it.
 Some people make a container from a segment of PVC pipe with a flat end cap glued on to make the bottom and domed one left lose as a lid.
 I use a tin can with a slip-on lid.

 Place some newspaper in the bottom of your container to absorb oil and stop the rattling noise.

 Even a plastic bag will do until you find something better.

 When you are cutting a mortise with your chisel, make it a habit to occasionally jab its cutting edge into the oil pot, and even wipe the sides and ura (flat) on the wick to lubricate the blade.
 You will be pleasantly surprised to find that this bit of oil will make your chisel work not only go faster, but more precisely and with cleaner results.
 The oil will not weaken glue bonds.

 Likewise, when using either a metal-bodied or wooden bodied plane, occasionally swipe its sole over the oil pot.
 This will greatly reduce friction and give you more control.
 But if you value your public dignity, be forewarned that the first few cuts after doing this will make you grin like a lunatic.